pub trait Pointer {

 trait should format its output as a memory location.
 This is commonly presented

+as hexadecimal.
 For more information on formatters, see the module-level documentation.

 §Examples